saimayunus925/saimayunus925/README.md

 ### Hi there 👋

 I'm Saima Yunus!
 I'm a computer engineering student at SJSU and an aspiring programmer.
-My top two languages are C++ and Python; I've also worked with C, HTML/CSS, and JavaScript.
+My top two languages are C++ and Python; however, I am also proficient in JavaScript, HTML/CSS, React, and Flask.

 I enjoy
 - doing practice programming problems